mikemerin/McKinseyChallengeAPP/README.md

 # README

-This is a calendar application that:
+This is a calendar application using JavaScript and React that:

 - Takes as input an array of objects.
 - Each object contains a start time and an end time for the event.